FE Practice

 • Review your mistakes carefully.
 When you get a problem wrong, identify whether the error was conceptual, computational, or due to a misread.
 Each type requires a different fix.

 • Track your performance by topic.
-If you consistently miss power systems or control systems questions, allocate more study time there.
+If you consistently miss the same topic family, allocate more study time there before adding more random problems.

 • Rework your misses without the answer visible.
 Reading a solution feels productive, but solving the same setup cold is what turns it into memory.